IBM/ar-resume-with-visual-recognition/README.md

-# Use Watson Visual Recognition to create an Augmented Reality based résumé
+# Use Watson Visual Recognition and Core ML to create an Augmented Reality based résumé

 The easiest way to find and connect to people around the world is through social media apps like Facebook, Twitter and LinkedIn.
 These, however, only provide text based search capabilities.
 However, with the recently announced release of the iOS ARKit toolkit, search is now possible using facial recognition.
 Combining iOS face recognition using Vision API, classification using IBM Visual Recognition, and person identification using classified image and data, one can build an app to search faces and identify them.
 One of the use cases is to build a Augmented Reality based résumé using visual recognition.

 The main purpose of this code pattern is to demonstrate how to identify a person and his details using Augmented Reality and Visual Recognition.
 The iOS app recognizes the face and presents you with the AR view that displays a résumé of the person in the camera view.
-The app utilizes Watson Visual Recognition to classify the image and uses that classification to get details about the person from data stored in a Cloudant NoSQL database.
+The app classifies a person face with Watson Visual Recognition and Core ML.
+The images are classified offline using a deep neural network that is trained by Visual Recognition.

 After completing this code pattern a user will know how to:

 * Configure ARKit
 * Use the iOS Vision module
 * Create a Swift iOS application that uses the Watson Swift SDK
-* Use the face classifier of Watson Visual Recognition
+* Classify images with [Watson Visual Recognition](https://www.ibm.com/watson/services/visual-recognition/) and [Core ML](https://developer.apple.com/machine-learning/)

 # Flow
 ![ARResume Architecture](images/architecture.png)